 The enemy has been defeated, but did you know that he’s also been disarmed?

 So why do we still have an enemy to fight if he’s already been defeated, disarmed, and humiliated?
-He knows his fate on judgement day and is now doing all he can to thwart God’s plans (which we know won’t work!)
+He knows his fate on judgment day and is now doing all he can to thwart God’s plans (which we know won’t work!)
 His goals: keep people out of the Kingdom and to render those inside of the Kingdom ineffective in their faith.

 But remember, he can’t do anything to take away our salvation or separate us from the love of God.
 He can, however, get us so worked up, so self and worldly focused, and so lost in our identity as children of God that we are incapable of doing anything good for the Kingdom.